keras-team/keras-hub/API_DESIGN_GUIDE.md

   arbitrarily advanced use cases should be possible.
 There should always be a "we need to go deeper" path available to our most expert users.

-- **Grow as a platform and as a community.** KerasNLP development should be driven by the community, with feature and release planning happening in the open on GitHub.
+- **Grow as a platform and as a community.** KerasHub development should be driven by the community, with feature and release planning happening in the open on GitHub.

 ## Avoid new dependencies

-The core dependencies of KerasNLP are Keras, NumPy, TensorFlow, and [Tensorflow Text](https://www.tensorflow.org/text).
+The core dependencies of KerasHub are Keras, NumPy, TensorFlow, and [Tensorflow Text](https://www.tensorflow.org/text).

-We strive to keep KerasNLP as self-contained as possible, and avoid adding dependencies to projects (for example NLTK or spaCy) for text preprocessing.
+We strive to keep KerasHub as self-contained as possible, and avoid adding dependencies to projects (for example NLTK or spaCy) for text preprocessing.

 In rare cases, particularly with tokenizers and metrics, we may need to add